Caballesjason/my-git-cheatsheet/README.md

 will take all changes from the branch `Feature One` and merge them into `main`.

-There are two types of merges
+There are two types of merges:

 __Fast-Forward Merge:__
 This occurs when the branch you want to merge into the active branch is ahead in commits.